dober-man/xc-re-vk8s/README.md

 #### Deployments

 The test container/image used in this setup is a public nginx container that runs unpriviledged.
 This is necessary per the restrictions listed above in the diagram.
+The container will natively start on a high port (8080) that does not require root to bind to.

 **Imperative**
 ```